flatgeobuf/flatgeobuf/README.md

 Q: Why not use WKB geometry encoding?
 A: It does not align on 8 bytes so it not always possible to consume it without copying first.

+Q: Why not use Protobuf?
+A: Performance reasons (protobuf is not zero copy) and to allow streaming/random access